 Here are some examples of DEFINE FIELD statements that you might use.

-DEFINE FIELD quantity ON bought TYPE int; DEFINE FIELD total ON bought TYPE int ASSERT $value <= 1000; // Can't order more than 1000 items DEFINE FIELD status ON bought TYPE 'Pending' | 'Delivered' | 'Cancelled'; // Must be one of these three values, nothing else
+DEFINEFIELDquantityONboughtTYPEint; DEFINEFIELDtotalONbought TYPEint ASSERT$value<=1000; // Can't order more than 1000 items DEFINEFIELDstatusONbought TYPE'Pending' | 'Delivered' | 'Cancelled'; // Must be one of these three values, nothing else

 Let's imagine that we wanted to add a new field just before populating the database.
 In PostgreSQL, this would mean using ALTER TABLE.
 Once this is done, an INSERT can be used.

-If we wanted to follow a stricter pattern by defining the field up front, we would use a DEFINE FIELD
+If we wanted to follow a stricter pattern by defining the field up front, we would use a DEFINE FIELD statement.
+Here is one way to do it.

-clause to ensure that the fields inside the optional object fit a certain pattern.
-These statements will ensure that the colours
+We could also refine the TYPE clause to ensure that the fields inside the optional object fit a certain pattern.
+These statements will ensure that the colours field of the optional object will only hold strings, and that the sizes field will only hold strings that are 'S' or 'M' or 'L' - and nothing else.

 At their core, the SELECT statements in SurrealDB are similar to PostgreSQL.

-SELECT * FROM product:shirt;
+SELECT * FROMproductwhereid=1;

-statement will fetch all required details from the product tables.
+The SELECT statement will fetch all required details from the product tables.
 In SurrealDB you can assign a unique id to each product.
 In case you do not assign it an id, it auto-assigns a unique ID to every record.
 In PostgreSQL, this can be achieved by using a uuid column and it has to be explicitly mentioned initially.

 The RELATE statement can be used to generate graph edges between two records in the database.
 The graph edges stand for the relationship between two nodes and are standalone records themselves.

-relation.
+When a customer buys a product, SurrealDB relates the customer with the product using the bought relation.
 You can name your relationship whatever you feel fits right.
-It could also be called purchased
+It could also be called purchased or ordered.

-statement can be followed with all the needed metadata for the relation that binds one table to another.
+As the statements show, a RELATE statement can be followed with all the needed metadata for the relation that binds one table to another.

 Let's select all the products bought by a particular customer.